uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

 [design]: #detailed-design

 Our solution will be based on the following steps:
-  - Manage pay-as-you-go ssh connections data saved on Uyuni
+  - Manage pay-as-you-go ssh connections data on Uyuni
     - Register pay-as-you-go ssh connections data
     - Update existing ssh connections data
     - Delete pay-as-you-go ssh connections data
   - Develop a new taskomatic task and job schedule to:
     - Retrieve repositories and authentication data from the pay-as-you-go instance
-    - Register repositories and authentication data on the database
+    - Register repositories and authentication data on Uyuni
   - Teach Uyuni reposync how cloud RMT authentication data to synchronize product repositories